codewithshyam01/Project-Flex/README.md

 weather-app: A basic weather app which displays current weather.

+Flower-Codes: A flower codes to impress your crush by flowers.

 Each project is located in its respective directory within the repository.
 You can navigate to these directories to find the source code and related assets.
 <hr>
 Usage